 Yes, an arrangement to pay will be clearly marked on your credit history for a minimum of five years and will, in most cases, lower your score.
 With a credit score, the higher the better.
 The fact that you were unable to pay off your debt will be visible to future lenders and may deter them from issuing a loan to you.
 This is because they may think that their money is not safe in your hands.

 On the other hand, plenty of lenders are understanding of financial hardships – after all, that’s their industry.
 Because of that, low credit scores and financial hiccups don’t always prevent you from securing a loan.
+You can still secure a bad credit loan from a number of lenders across the US.

 Arrangements to Pay will be clearly marked on your credit history.